 This course is the first course of a three semester calculus sequence.
 Topics include limits, continuity, techniques and applications of differentiation and integration of algebraic and transcendental functions, and the Fundamental Theorem of Calculus.
 The course is intended primarily for mathematics, physical science, and engineering majors.
 Supplemental learning assistance is available for students to strengthen skills and to reinforce student mastery of concepts.
 Students enrolled in MATH 65 may access the supplemental learning assistance by enrolling in MATH 400, an open entry/open exit noncredit course.
-(MATH 65 + 66 + 67 course sequence is equivalent to MATH 75 + 76 + 77 course sequence).
+(MATH 65 + 66 + 67 course sequence is equivalent to the former MATH 75 + 76 + 77 course sequence).

-Prerequisites: MATH 070 or equivalent college course with "C" or better.
+Prerequisites: MATH 070 or equivalent college course with "C" or better or eligibility as determined by COS placement procedures.